thiagofarbo/beansScopseSpring/README.md

 # Bean Scopes
-Example to test Scope Singleton Spring
+How to test Scope Singleton Spring.

 # Singleton Scope
 Defining a bean with singleton scope means the container creates a single instance of that bean, and all requests for that bean name will return the same object, which is cached.
 Any modifications to the object will be reflected in all references to the bean.
 This scope is the default value if no other scope is specified.